Melchtal OW 24

 Financial support

-The journey back and forth from the meeting point to your home is the responsibility of your parents.
+The journey from home to the meeting point and the return journey from the meeting point to home are the responsibility of the parents.

-Young Swiss Abroad travelling alone
+Children travelling alone

 Read more ↓